ProOPF: Benchmarking and Improving LLMs for Professional-Grade Power Systems Optimization Modeling: Sample Examples and Evaluation Prompts for ProOPF-B

 \textbf{Part 5: Few-Shot Evaluation Prompt}

 The few-shot prompt includes in-context examples to guide the LLM's code generation, demonstrating the expected input-output mapping for problems with structural modifications.

 \begin{nlboxbreakable} \textbf{Task:} You are an expert power systems engineer specializing in optimal power flow (OPF) modeling with advanced structural extensions.
-Your task is to generate executable MATPOWER code for an OPF problem that includes both structural modifications and explicit parameter modifications with numerical values.
+Your task is to generate executable MATPOWER code for an OPF problem that includes structural modifications and parameter modifications.
+The implementation must directly apply explicit numerical parameter changes and use MATPOWER's optimization model interface for structural extensions.